 This college-level course will engage students in the careful reading and critical analysis of a wide variety of literature.
 This will include an intensive focus on many genres and periods.
 Intensive critical examination, interpretation, and evaluation will be expected throughout the course through daily class discussions and extensive written analysis.
 Students in AP should be very strong readers and writers.
 Summer reading is required; students will be required to show mastery of the material upon their return in the fall.
-NOTE: STUDENTS ARE REQUIRED TO TAKE THE A.P.
-EXAM IN MAY.
+NOTE: STUDENTS ARE REQUIRED TO TAKE THE AP EXAM IN MAY.
 PLEASE REFER TO THE LETTER ON PAGE 14.
-(Students experiencing financial hardship should speak to their guidance counselor.)
+(Students experiencing financial hardship should speak to their School Counselor.)
+Advanced Placement English Language & Composition\ Requirement: 2.7/B or higher in Honors American Lit./Teacher Recommendation 1 credit/full year Grades 11-12

-World Mythology

-.50 credit/1 semester Grade 11-12